 Q. Which of my federal student loans are eligible to go into forbearance or stopped collections status?

 A. Initially, if you choose forbearance or stopped collections status, it will affect all of your federal student loans that are owned by ED and are being serviced by your federal student loan servicer, including loans that are not eligible for borrower defense loan forgiveness, such as (1) loans taken out to attend another institution, and (2) any loans you have for which you are not asserting borrower defense.
 If you select forbearance and you have commercially held FFEL Program loans, ED will request forbearance on your behalf.

 Q. Can I remove some or all of my federal student loans from forbearance or stopped collections status?

-A. If you want the forbearance or stopped collections status to apply only to those federal student loans related to your borrower defense application, you must contact your loan servicer after you hear from it confirming the forbearance or stopped collection status.
+A. If you want the forbearance or stopped collections status to apply only to those federal student loans related to your borrower defense application, you must contact your loan servicer after you hear from your loan servicer and your servicer confirms the forbearance or stopped collection status.
 After your loans enter forbearance or stopped collection status, if at any time you want to remove all of your federal student loans from forbearance or stopped collections, you must also contact your loan servicer.

 Q. Can I make payments on my federal student loans that are in forbearance or stopped collections?